 Model errors are any errors arising from the construction of the forward model and its inability to correctly predict the data.
 For example, the correlation structure implicit to GLIDE could produce an overly smooth erosion rate function that does not fit the age data; this would constitute a model error.
-Errors in the thermal model would be another type of model error, and we will investigate this in section 4.5.
+Errors in the thermal model would be another type of model error, and we will investigate this in Sect.
+4.5.
 For brevity, we will not investigate systematics in the closure age calculations or other potential model errors.

-Testing model errors in GLIDE is complicated by the fact that GLIDE is not strictly linear (section 3.1).
+Testing model errors in GLIDE is complicated by the fact that GLIDE is not strictly linear (Sect.
+3.1).
 The geotherm calculated in GLIDE depends on the erosion rate for the advective component to heat transfer.
 Its inclusion requires an iteration in order to solve simultaneously for the temperature, the advection and the erosion rate.
 The non-linearity is not strong because the geotherm is always monotonic and at low erosion rates advection is negligible.
-However, in a synthetic data test, it creates a complex response to errors from other causes, complicating interpretation and isolation of errors, particularly because the main test of our analysis includes an extreme erosion condition with 36 Myr of erosion at 1 mm/yr.
-To simplify the problem, we start our analysis with a suite of models that removes this nonlinearity by fixing the geotherm for the full model simulation.
-Later in this paper, we will restore the transient geotherm calculation to show how the nonlinearity affects the error.
+However, in a synthetic data test, it creates a complex response to errors from other causes, complicating interpretation and isolation of errors, particularly because the main test of our analysis includes an extreme erosion condition with 36 Myr of erosion at 1 mm yr^{-1} .
+To simplify the problem, we start our analysis with a suite of models that removes this non-linearity by fixing the geotherm for the full model simulation.
+Later in this paper, we will restore the transient geotherm calculation to show how the non-linearity affects the error.
 By breaking the models into these two sets of experiments, we can more accurately isolate the source of errors.

-To evaluate errors, we construct the same test presented in Figure ED2 of Schildgen et al. (2018), referred to as the Western Alps case.
-This model has two regions, each with different, but constant and steady exhumation rate and separated by a vertical fault crossing the domain diagonally.
-The true solution is shown by the colour of the inset boxes in Figure 4a, d and is 1.0 mm/vr in the NW and 0.25 mm/vr in the SE.
-Six synthetic data sets were constructed using up to 5 thermochronometric

-490 systems and either the fixed geothermal gradient model (Figure 3 a,b,c,d) or the full transient thermal model (Figure 3e,f).
+To evaluate errors, we construct the same test presented in Fig. ED2 of Schildgen et al. (2018), referred to as the western Alps case.
+This model has two regions, each with different but constant and steady exhumation rates and separated by a vertical fault crossing the domain diagonally.
+The true solution is shown by the colour of the inset boxes in Fig. 4a and d and is 1.0 mm yr^{-1} in the north-west and 0.25 mm yr^{-1} in the south-east.
+Six synthetic data sets were constructed using up to five thermochronometric systems and either the fixed geothermal gradient model (Fig. 3a-d) or the full transient thermal model (Fig. 3e and f).
 The model topography is taken from a region of the western Alps and the sample age distribution roughly corresponds in pattern to the Alpine data set.

 To isolate model errors, it is necessary to remove resolution errors.
-With reference to Equation 9, resolution errors can be eliminated by one of two ways, either by obtaining a model with $\mathbf{R}=\mathbf{I}$ or by setting $e{prior}=e{true}$.
-Either of these will result 495 in nullifying the entire contribution of the resolution errors.
-Because we have no data errors (measurement noise), the only remaining errors will be the model errors (Equation 13).
+With reference to Eq.
+(9), resolution errors can be eliminated by one of two ways, either by obtaining a model with $\mathbf{R} = \mathbf{I}$ or by setting $e{\text{prior}} = e{\text{true}}$.
+Either of these will result in nullifying the entire contribution of the resolution errors.
+Because we have no data errors (measurement noise), the only remaining errors will be the model errors (Eq.
+13).